Dog Poisoning: How It Happens, Symptoms, and What to Do

 1. Call the Vets

-Once you have secured your dog and the toxin, call the vets.
+Once you have secured your dog and the toxin, call an emergency veterinary clinic immediately.
 Explain everything that happened, and be sure to list down the symptoms you have noticed.

 1. Collect Evidence

-Before heading to the clinic, take a picture of the item.
+Before heading to the clinic, take a picture of the item your dog ingested or touched.
 This will be helpful when diagnosing and treating your dog.

 Remove any toxic plants around the house, as dogs may find ways to reach them even when kept out of reach.
-Use safe alternatives to decorate your home.
+Use safe alternatives to decorate your home, such as the money tree and spider plant.

 Opt for cleaning solutions and garden treatments labeled pet-safe whenever possible.
-If you used any chemicals on the floor or garden, keep your dog away from these areas until they are fully dry.
+Keep them away from the room where you are using the chemical.

-“The best way to love your dog is to protect the world they explore.”
+“The best way to love your dog is to protect the world they explore.
+Let's start by keeping toxins away from our best friends.”

 - Dr. Rokas Proscevicius